BlockDevsUnited/Whitepaper/README.md

-**Guidance in the use of these Imperatives** Imperatives of the type defined in this document define the conditional operands of Service Execution Agreements of the Devcash Bounty Marketplace.
+**Guidance in the use of these Imperatives** Imperatives of the type defined in this document define the conditional operands of Service Execution Agreements on the Devcash Bounty Marketplace.

 Goal: